ThemeColor

 Returns a color returned by calling

-on current theme as an instance method or, if unavailable, the result of callingthemeAsset(_:)
+selectoron current theme as an instance method or, if unavailable, the result of callingthemeAsset(_:)on the current theme.Declaration

 Swift